Pseudogap and strange metal states in the square-lattice Hubbard model: A comprehensive study

 \section{Conclusion}

-The pseudogap and strange metal states and their mutual relationship in the Hubbard model on the square lattice have been discussed in connection with the AFM fluctuation, the Mott--Heisenberg and Slater mechanisms of electron localization and the VHS point by means of LDFA.
+The pseudogap and strange metal states and their mutual relationship in the Hubbard model on the square lattice have been discussed in connection with the AFM fluctuations, the Mott--Heisenberg and Slater mechanisms of electron localization and the VHS point by means of LDFA.
 For the purpose, the Lanczos exact-diagonalization technique to obtain accurate local four-point vertex function of the effective impurity Anderson model \cite{ATanaka2019} and a new method for the electron self-energy correction were applied.

-It is found that these two states appear when the VHS point is located at the vicinity of the Fermi level at $p$ near $p_{\rm MS}$ due to the enhancement of the AFM fluctuation around the X point.
-The end point of the pseudogap phase $p^*$ is not placed near $p_{\rm QCP}$ but $p_{\rm MS}$ becaused of the pining of the VHS point near the Fermi level.
+It is found that these two states appear when the VHS point is located at the vicinity of the Fermi level at $p$ near $p_{\rm MS}$ due to the enhancement of the AFM fluctuations around the X point.
+The end point of the pseudogap phase $p^*$ is not placed near $p_{\rm QCP}$ but $p_{\rm MS}$ because of the pinning of the VHS point near the Fermi level.
 The pseudogap state is magnetically in renormalized classical regime and the pseudogap appears on the Fermi surface where the nesting condition of the short-range AFM order satisfied as the correlation length grows at low temperatures $T\lesssim T^*$ with $p<p^*$.
-In contrast, the strange metal state is in quantum critical regime and the nesting condition of the AFM fluctuation is fulfilled almost everywhere on the Fermi surface due to the flattening of the band near the X point and because of the pining of the VHS point, its quantum critical property is extended in the wide range of $p$ at the low temperatures.
+In contrast, the strange metal state is in quantum critical regime and the nesting condition of the AFM fluctuations is fulfilled almost everywhere on the Fermi surface due to the flattening of the band near the X point and because of the pinning of the VHS point, its quantum critical property is extended in the wide range of $p$ at the low temperatures.